Lough na Fooey, Ireland

 - Statistics / Weather / Helpful Links

 Looking for Lough na Fooey cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 A border collie chases the black-faced sheep across the hill while the water of Lough na Fooey sparkles behind him.
 The 633-acre lough (lake) provides the perfect backdrop as the dog hunkers down and drives the sheep up the green rolling hills in the west of Ireland.
 The scene is a picture perfect Irish postcard – “From Connemara with love.
 Wish you were here.”